 The poverty level is also known as the federal poverty level.
 It is an economic measure used by government agencies to determine if an individual or family’s income is eligible for certain federal subsidies and benefits.
 It is issued by the U.S. Department of Health and Human Services (DHHS) every year in January, and it uses the household size and income to determine an individual or family’s poverty level.

 The figure shows the total cost that each person in the household needs each year to cover basic necessities like utilities, food, clothing, shelter, and transportation.
 The DHHS sets the poverty levels for the 48 contiguous US states, and separate indicators for the state of Alaska and Hawaii.
-Some of the programs whose eligibility is measured using the federal poverty levels include Medicaid, the Children’s Health Insurance Program, Marketplace health insurance, and other federal programs.
+Some of the programs whose eligibility is measured using the levels include Medicaid, the Children’s Health Insurance Program, Marketplace health insurance, and other federal programs.

 Programs that Use the Federal Poverty Level

 The following are some of the government-backed programs that use the poverty level information to determine the eligibility of households to access the benefits:

 The Supplemental Nutrition Assistance Program (SNAP), formerly referred to as the Food Stamp Program, is available to families that earn 130% and below the federal poverty level.
 Poverty levels are lower for small families and higher for large families.

 Medicaid is the single largest source of health coverage in the US, and it covers children, parents, elderly, and individuals with disabilities.
 It is available to children up to and below 138% of the federal poverty level in every state.
 On the other hand, the Affordable Care Act provides low-cost insurance to households with between 138% to 400% of the poverty level.